Our office will be closed for the Holidays from Thursday December 25th – Friday January 2nd

 • Affected/At-Risk

-Dogs that are normal or carriers shouldn’t develop the disease, but carriers shouldn’t be breed.
+Dogs that are normal or carriers shouldn’t develop the disease, but carriers shouldn’t be bred.
 Affected/At-Risk dogs may develop the disease, but we don’t know at what age.
 Since Affected/At-Risk dogs could have another spinal cord problem, MRI +/- CSF tap is still recommended to rule out those other problems.

 Commonly Affected Breeds